Crane Song HEDD Quantum

 It can take a little time to get to grips with these subtle but extremely important issues.
 It’ll take a bit of ear training.
 To get you started, head on over to the Crane Song Jitter Page.
 In addition to the new AD, DA, Clocking, I/O (Toslink Optical has been added) and extra WC outputs, Crane Song HEDD Quantum still comes equipped with the same great DSP emulation of Triode, Pentode tubes and Tape emulation from the original model.

 The operational modes now allow the DAC and the ADC to be used simultaneously and at different sample rates.
-When set to the DIGI setting, the unit will run Digital in from one of three sources and output on all three digital outputs and the analog output at the same time.
-In the ANA mode the input is analog and it outputs on all three digital outputs as well as the analog output.
+When set to the DIGI setting, the unit will run Digital in from one of three sources and output on all three digital outputs and the analogue output at the same time.
+In the ANA mode the input is analogue, and it outputs on all three digital outputs as well as the analogue output.

-The Crane Song HEDD Quantum’s A/D, D/A and ASRC (Asynchronous Sample Rate Convertor) chips are high-end AKM 32-bit components, coupled with proprietary analog filtering and clocking.
+The Crane Song HEDD Quantum’s A/D, D/A and ASRC (Asynchronous Sample Rate Convertor) chips are high-end AKM 32-bit components, coupled with proprietary analogue filtering and clocking.

-Coupled with ultra-low jitter, Crane Song HEDD Quantum gives any user who works digitally the ability to sound more analog.
+Coupled with ultra-low jitter, Crane Song HEDD Quantum gives any user who works digitally the ability to sound more analogue.

 Crane Song HEDD Quantum Triode Mode